kodmanyagha/db-manager-rs/README.md

 ### Tech Stack

+I used Rust, Typescript, Tauri and Sveltekit in this project.

+### Why Rust?

-In first, I <3 Rust.
+Because I <3 Rust.
 Rust is best language I have ever seen.
 I think if Rust invented before C/C++, no one would use C, Linux kernel would have been developed with Rust.
-I used Rust, Typescript, Tauri and Sveltekit in this project.

-### Touch
+### Connect

 You can connect to me from email:
 `emir@rust.tc`